THE PORCH COMMUNITY CHURCH

 Interview Three Words

 Assign each person in the group to another person from the group.
-Then have them nd out as much of the following information about each other as they possibly can in 2-3 minutes; name, hobbies, family, state, school/job, favorite color, favorite food, favorite type of music, etc. They can interview back and forth or each person could be assigned to interview one person while a completely different person is interviewing them.
+Then have them find out as much of the following information about each other as they possibly can in 2-3 minutes; name, hobbies, family, state, school/job, favorite color, favorite food, favorite type of music, etc. They can interview back and forth or each person could be assigned to interview one person while a completely different person is interviewing them.
 Then have them use 3 words to describe their assigned partner, but 3 words only, (example: Joe Bob was my partner, funny, energetic, happy)

 Variable Names